AppliedMechanicsLab/ENGN0310/CourseNotes/Beams/SSBPointLoad.md

 \end{align}
 $$

-Thus the deflection for is
+Thus the beam's deflection is

 $$
 \begin{align}